 The internet loves to portray the battle as one between rival inventors Thomas Edison and Nikola Tesla.
 It makes for a good story of the hero, Tesla, defeating his rival, Edison.
 Both Thomas Edison and Nikola Tesla were well known in the 1890s and were masters at drawing attention to themselves.
 George Westinghouse, unlike his rival Edison, did not seek media attention, and was a very private person.

 Thomas Edison was a well known inventor riding his success and media attention for inventing the phonograph.
 Edison leveraged his name and fame to start building DC power plants in New York City.
-Nikola Tesla was a genius, and his inventions contributed to AC Power distribution, but Tesla was member of a team put together by George Westinghouse.
+Nikola Tesla was a genius, and his inventions contributed to AC Power distribution, but Tesla was not the mastermind behind AC Power distribution, Tesla was a member of a team put together by George Westinghouse.

 The concept of AC power distribution was not a new concept for Westinghouse, he was also an inventor in the gas industry.
 Westinghouse believed that AC was a better method of power distribution, and believed that electric company founded by his rival Thomas Edison was structurally flawed in its beliefs of using DC power.
 In 1885 Westinghouse became interested in the inventions of European Inventors Gaulard and Gibbs and purchased the American rights to their patents for AC current transformers.
 Westinghouse and his staff worked on improving and redesigning the transformers, and the Westinghouse Electric Company was started in 1886.

 In 1888 Westinghouse heard of Nikola Tesla and the Tesla Polyphase System.
 Westinghouse knew that could be the final piece he needed in building a better system than Edison's.
 Westinghouse purchased Tesla's alternating current patents on the electric systems and paid Tesla to work with him until they were fully implemented.